mewithoutnara/PointSurfaceTwist/README.md

 ### Möbius strip embedded in Euclidian space

-To obtain discrete data, we are first implementing a parametrical representation of the Möbius strip in SuperCollider.
+This apporach is very similar as the embedding of the torus in Euclidian space.
+To obtain discrete data we work with a parametrical representation of the Möbius strip.
 This allows us to get discrete values i.e. points on the continuous surface of the Möbius strip, mapped into 3 dimensional Euclidian space.
-To represent the Möbius strip as such a parametric surface, a line segment can be rotated around a (unit) circle and – to realise the twist of the Möbius strip – be rotated half a turn around its own midpoint as well.
-As we are not mathematicians we didn't come up with such an equation ourselves, but we can find one on mathworld.wolfram.com as well as on Wikipedia.
+To represent the Möbius strip as such a parametric surface, a line segment can be rotated around a (unit) circle.
+To realise the twist of the Möbius strip it must be rotated half a turn around its own midpoint as well.
+As we are not mathematicians we didn't come up with such an equation ourselves, but we can find commensurable equations on [mathworld.wolfram.com](https://mathworld.wolfram.com/MoebiusStrip.html) as well as on Wikipedia.

-According to both websites the Möbius band can be represented parametrically by points with the coordinates x	=	(R+s cos(1/2t)) cos t y	=	(R+s cos(1/2t)) sin t z	=	s sin(1/2t) where t ∈ \[0, 2pi) and s ∈ \[−w, w\]. t describes the rotation angle, i.e. where we are on the (unit) circle around which the line segment rotates and s describes the position of the point on the line segment. w defines the width of the line segment, i.e. of the Möbius strip and R the radius of the Möbius strip (or of the circle?).
+According to both websites the Möbius band can be represented parametrically by points with the coordinates

+x	=	(R+s cos(1/2t)) cos t
+y	=	(R+s cos(1/2t)) sin t
+z	=	s sin(1/2t)

+where t ∈ [0, 2pi) and s ∈ [−w, w]. t describes the rotation angle, i.e. where we are on the (unit) circle around which the line segment rotates and s describes the position of the point on the line segment. w defines the width of the line segment, i.e. of the Möbius strip and R the radius of the Möbius strip.

-This equation will return us any cartesian point on a parametrical Möbius strip.
-To use the function in SuperCollider we only have to take care to put some extra brackets as SuperCollider doesn't calculate according to "Punkt vor Strich" but reads straight from left to right.
+This equation returns any cartesian point on a parametrical Möbius strip.
+To use the function in SuperCollider we only have to use some extra brackets as SuperCollider doesn't calculate according to "Punkt vor Strich" but reads straight from left to right.

 ```sc
 (